-In one recent study, patients were subjected to a month of frequent Oolong leaf Tea consumption, resulting in a significant decrease in the hardening and narrowing of arteries.
+In one recent study, patients consumed Oolong leaf Tea for a month.
+This resulted in a significant decrease in the hardening and narrowing of arteries.

-It can also combat the development of atherosclerosis by reducing the risks of dyslipidemia (referring to unhealthy levels of one or more kinds of lipid (fat) in the body).
-Until more is known, however, The Kent and Sussex Tea and Coffee Company recommend you consult with a medical professional.
+Furthermore, it can combat the development of atherosclerosis by reducing the risks of dyslipidemia (unhealthy levels of one or more kinds of lipid (fat) in the body).
+Until more is known, however, The Kent and Sussex Tea and Coffee Company recommend you consult a medical professional.

 It essentially converts the fuel in your food into energy, which is then used to power near enough everything we do.
 With a boosted metabolism, one can burn fat quicker and more efficiently.